 The Company has defined benefit pension plans covering certain U.S. and non-U.S. employees.
 The U.S. qualified defined benefit pension plan has been closed to new participants since October 1998 and, as of February 2009, benefits accrued under this plan were frozen.
-As a result of the freeze, employees covered by the pension plan will receive, at retirement, benefits already accrued through February 2009, but no new benefits accrue after that date.
+As a result of the freeze, employees covered by the pension plan will receive, at retirement, only those benefits accrued through February 2009.
 Benefit accruals under the U.S. Supplemental Executive Retirement Plan ("SERP") were similarly frozen.
 The eligibility, benefit formulas, and contribution requirements for plans outside of the U.S. vary by location.